arnoblalam/arnobspeaks.com/_posts/2014-01-27-interest-rates-and-par(i)ties.md

 # Uncovered interest rate parity

-The uncovered interest rate parity condition states that the differences in nominal interest rates between two countries is explained by the expected change in exchange rates.
+The uncovered interest rate parity condition states that the differences in nominal interest rates between two countries is explained by the expected change in exchange rates:

 $$
 i = i^* + \Delta S^e